Register for our upcoming Tennessee Throwdown Bike Race

 Looking for a high-flying thrill?
 Ziplining offers the perfect mix of speed, scenery, and pure adrenaline.
 Whether you’re cruising above canyons or flying through alpine forests, longer ziplines give you more time in the air and more breathtaking views.
 For travelers wondering where to zipline or seeking the best places to zipline worldwide, check out our guide to the top ten longest ziplines globally.

-The 10 Longest Ziplines in the World
+The 11 Longest Ziplines in the World

 There’s no shortage of thrilling zipline locations across the globe, but you might struggle to find ones that cover thousands of feet all in one line.
 If you’re looking for the fastest ziplines or the most unique ziplines, you’ll want to start with those that offer the longest cable lengths.
-As you try to pick your next travel spot for ziplining, check out the top 10 longest ziplines in the world and some facts about them below:
+As you try to pick your next travel spot for ziplining, check out the top 11 longest ziplines in the world and some facts about them below:

-1. Jebel Jais Flight
+2. Jebel Jais Flight

 Ras Al Khaimah, United Arab Emirates

-Located in the Hajar Mountains, Jebel Jais Flight is widely recognized as the longest zipline in the world.
+Located in the Hajar Mountains, Jebel Jais Flight is widely recognized as the second-longest zipline in the world.
 Riders soar over a deep canyon in a harnessed Superman-style flight.
 The site includes a welcome center, viewing platforms, and options for tandem rides.
 While it’s not designed for very young children, teens and adults can enjoy this unforgettable ride.

 Jebel Jais Flight Stats